 Helpful Kitchen notes for making Pad Mee

-- Using kitchen scissors, you can also choose to loosely cut the noodles into shorter strands.
-Be careful not to cut it too short, or the noodles will turn mush when cooked.
-I'd aim for 6-8 inches long, at least.
+- Using kitchen scissors to cut the noodles into shorter strands.
+Be careful not to cut it too short; the noodles will turn mush when cooked.
+Aim for 6-8 inches long, at least.

 - You can make the sauce ahead of time and store it in an air-tight container until ready to use.

-- My absolute favorite part of Pad Mee noodles is the crispy, burned noodles at the bottom of the pan.
+- My favorite part of Pad Mee noodles is the crispy, burned noodles at the bottom of the pan.
 Scrap this out and taste the charred flavors of the clumpy noodles.
-This is a local secret part that you; 'll likely see adults and children fight over! (;
+You'll likely see adults and children fight over this local secret part! (:

 Variations on Making Pad Mee Vermicelli Thai rice noodles